Ever felt like you’ve come to a standstill in your language learning?

 So before changing everything around —or worse —quitting your language learning based on just your daily fickle feelings, wait a few days, and the world may look completely different.

 A superior way is to judge your perception of your language level for at least a week, preferably two.

 You can use a journal and rate your level each day of the week(s).

 I like to rate from 1 to 10.
 The rating is entirely subjective but it helps you see the big picture.
-If you evaluate your progress a Three on Monday but a Nine on all other days, you’ll start to understand why I stress you don’t judge how you’re doing with your new language based on a single day.
+If you evaluate your progress with a Three on Monday but a Nine on all other days, you’ll start to understand why I stress you don’t judge how you’re doing with your new language based on a single day.

 Rating your progress prevents you from thinking something’s wrong with your learning when really everything’s fine and normal.